The Xenosaga wiki last edited by Hailinel on 09/19/14 08:09PM

-Each of the games in this series comes with a sub title.
-Interestingly, the sub titles are not in English--or some form of anglophone iteration of it--but, instead, are in German.
-More specifically, the games derrive their sub titles from three of the major works from the nineteenth century philosopher Friedrich Wilhem Nietzsche.
-The naming, apart from sounding exotic or 'cool', can be considered relevant because of some of the resemblances in themes addressed in both the games and Nietzsche's works.
-Of course, central to the games are biblical references and the plot sometimes tarries with the notion of God and revolves around the destiny of humanity.
+Each game in the trilogy features a subtitle derived from three of the major works from the nineteenth century philosopher Friedrich Wilhem Nietzsche, with which the games share some of their themes and ideas.
+Central to the games are biblical references, and the plot sometimes tarries with the notion of God and revolves around the destiny of humanity.
 Also, the question of humanity itself--what is it?--is realized through the existence and development of KOS-MOS.

-Notable, here, is the fact that the games take their names from Nietzsche's work in reversed chronological order.
-Friedrich Nietzsche first published Also Sprach Zharathustra and then Jenseits von Gut und Böse.
-Der Wille zur Macht was published after Nietzsche's death and without his consent and it has long been established that it is not the form in which he intended the work to be published.
-The reversed chronology--however unintended--can be interpreted as having some relevance since Nietzsche himself described Also Sprach Zharathustra as his Magnum Opus; his most important work.
-Of course, in the game series, Episode Three: Also Sprach Zharathustra was the final episode in the series in which all loose ends in the story line were tied together, thus forming a kind of epitome of the series.
+Another notable fact is that the games take their names from Nietzsche's work in reversed chronological order.
+Friedrich Nietzsche first published Also Sprach Zarathustra and then Jenseits von Gut und Böse.
+Der Wille zur Macht, the subtitle of Xenosaga Episode I, was published after Nietzsche's death without his consent, and it has long been established that it is not the form in which he intended the work to be published.
+Conversely, Nietzsche considered Also Sprach Zarathustra, the subtitle for Xenosaga Episode III, his most important work.